-In the problem of the generative design of breakwaters, it is necessary to take into account many factors at once: cost of breakwaters, the height of the waves at the points of interest, etc. Thus, it can be formulated as a multi-objective problem.
-To calculate the height of waves at the target points, it is necessary to apply a numerical model for the water area simulation.
-Usually it is based on a partial differential equations.
-The optimization process requires repeatedly calling this numerical tool, which is computationally expensive.
+In the task of the generative design of breakwaters, it is necessary to take into account many factors at once: cost of breakwaters, the height of the waves at the points of interest, etc. Thus, it can be formulated as a multi-objective problem.
+To calculate the height of waves at the target points, there is a need to apply a numerical model for the water area simulation.
+Usually it is based at partial differential equations.
+The optimization process requires repeatedly calling this numerical tool.

-To reduce the computational cost of optimization, researchers often replace an accurate but computationally expensive physical model with a fast computing model for approximation of objective function, the so-called surrogate model [6].
-Surrogate modeling is actively used to solve problems from different fields: simulating oil reservoirs for maximizing the total production of oil value and forecasting the most profitable oilfields [7], optimizing of the heat-generating components in small electronic devices for control of temperature field [8], obtaining the hydrodynamic performance indexes of ship hull form for increasing its strength [9].
+To reduce the computational cost of optimization, researchers often replace an accurate but computationally expensive physical model with a quickly computable model for approximation of objective function - the so-called surrogate model [6].
+Surrogate modeling is actively used to solve problems from different fields: simulating oil reservoirs for maximizing the total production of oil value and forecasting the most profitable oilfields [7], optimizing of the heatgenerating components in small electronic devices for control of temperature field [8], obtaining the hydrodynamic performance indexes of ship hull form for increasing its strength [9].
 Researchers consider a wide variety of models as surrogates: from classical methods (polynomial regression, kriging, support vector regression) to complex ensemble models, deep neural networks, long-short term memory networks, etc [10].